cloudogu/confluence-temp-delete-job/docs/developing_en.md

 **Debug output:**

 With a log-level of `debug` single file and directory views become transparent.
-However, depending on the amount of files and directories looked at, an obscene amount of data is generated:
+However, depending on the number of files and directories looked at, an obscene amount of data is generated:

 ```bash
 tempdel --log-level debug delete-loop ...